-On the back panel of your HP VISUALIZE B Class and C Class computer, you will find a device called a security loop.
+On the back panel of your HP workstation c-class product, you will find a device called a security loop.
 This device allows you to secure the internal parts of your computer by providing a means for locking the computer's left-side panel.
 Figure 1-5 provides a view of the security loop components.